 We use a nationally commissioned scheme to help us teach maths - Maths No Problem!
+This a mastery approach to maths.
 More information for parents can be found by following this link

 In English, we base our curriculum on the recommended genres by Lancashire and ensure progression by using the KLIPS (Key Learning Indicators of Performance) inline with the National Curriculum.

 We follow the National Curriculum for science and weave in lots of opportunities for children to experiment and explore in practical ways.
 In Key stage 2, we use a 4 year rolling programme to ensure that every child has the required progression.